Overview

 Most numeric and logical fields in a component configuration accept either a literal value or an expression.
 Common places:

-• Arrival rate on a Source — can depend on simulation time or a schedule
+- Arrival rate on a Source — can depend on simulation time, schedule, or state

-• Priority on a queue — sorts waiting entities by a computed score
+- Queue priority on a Buffer — sorts waiting entities by a computed score

 Syntax Basics

-Expressions follow an Excel-like syntax: numeric literals, string literals in double quotes, function calls in FUNCTION(args) form, arithmetic operators, comparison operators, and logical operators.
+Expressions follow an Excel-like syntax: numeric literals, string literals in single OR double quotes, function calls in FUNCTION(args) form, arithmetic operators, comparison operators, and logical operators.

 5